Tempest-Solutions-Company/cookie-banner-consent-solution/README.md

 - ✅ Provides the right to opt-out of the "sale" of personal information
 - ✅ Includes a clear "Do Not Sell My Personal Information" option
 - ✅ Records user preferences with timestamps
-- ⚠️ Note: CCPA compliance requires additional implementation of data request handling systems beyond this cookie consent tool
+- ⚠️ Note: CCPA compliance requires additional implementation of data request handling systems beyond this cookie consent tool, including systems for processing access and deletion requests

 ### 2025 Security Standards
 - ✅ **Crypto Storage**: Uses Web Crypto API for secure storage of consent